ncbi/vadr/documentation/advbuild.md

 want to spend some manual effort One good strategy for building and refining a model library is:

-[Step 1.
-Build one or more models from representative and well annotated
+[Step 1.](#step1) Build one or more models from representative and well annotated
-       sequences as a starting point.](#step1) These may be RefSeq sequences.
+       sequences as a starting point.
+These may be RefSeq sequences.

-[Step 2.
-Construct a training set of randomly chosen existing sequences
+[Step 2.](#step2) Construct a training set of randomly chosen existing sequences
-        for the viral species.](#step2)
+        for the viral species.

-[Step 3.
-Use `v-annotate.pl` to validate and annotate the training
+[Step 3.](#step3) Use `v-annotate.pl` to validate and annotate the training
-        sequences using your models from step 1.](#step3)
+        sequences using your models from step 1.

-[Step 4.
-Analyze the results by looking for common failure modes and
+[Step 4.](#step4) Analyze the results by looking for common failure modes and
-        investigate the sequence characteristics that are responsible for them.](#step4) Based on this analysis, determine if the models from Step 1 are sufficient.
+        investigate the sequence characteristics that are responsible for them.
+Based on this analysis, determine if the models from Step 1 are sufficient.

-[Step 5.
-(Potentially) build new models.](#step5) If in step 4 there are one or
+[Step 5.](#step5) (Potentially) build new models.
+If in step 4 there are one or
         more characteristics found that occur in the majority of training sequences, it makes sense to pick a new reference sequence that includes those characteristics and rebuild the models based on those new references, and then rerun `v-annotate.pl` on the training set using the new models.

-[Step 6.
-Analyze results and update models to accomodate existing
+[Step 6.](#step6) Analyze results and update models to accomodate existing
-        biological sequence and feature diversity.](#step6)
+        biological sequence and feature diversity.

-In this tutorial, we will follow these six steps in building an RSV library using software installed with VADR as well as the [NCBI Virus website](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
+In this tutorial, we will follow these six steps in building an RSV library using software installed with VADR, unix command-line utilities like `grep` and `awk`, as well as the [NCBI Virus website](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
 This tutorial is long and detailed.
 It can be followed step by step by rerunning the provided commands locally, or just by reading